TomBurdge/tipitaka/README.md

 (Initial clustering results look promising.
 There are some serious issues with the number of features and overfitting, but the research still reflects the results being replicated.
 I am planning to take a look at the original R findings and checking where in the ML workflow PCA is implemented).

+Some of the code is still a little messy.
+There are quite a few files in the base directory.
+I am iterating through this quickly and will make a repeatable flow at a later stage.

 Although this is a personal and academic project, the repository reflects some of my personal preferences for data and machine learning engineering:
 * KISS - use object-oriented programming, distributed computing, and cloud computing where appropriate.
 * With modern open source libraries, united by pyarrow, high-performance python is possible on a single machine.
 * Open source tools and inexpensive cloud services for horizontal and vertical scaling (this, of course, changes for non-personal projects).
 * Pre-commit and Makefiles for ease of setup and quality control (some of this is a little messy, and when working on other projects I would usually use CI/CD)
+* Minimal notebooks.
+Jupyter Notebooks are great, particularly for learning and instruction.
+For productive projects with repateable code, I tend to keep away from them.

 The data for this project all originates in open-source.